morwy/nidibot/README.md

 You need to have following before you proceed with the instructions:

 1. Virtual machine (VM) or server somewhere in the Internet.
-2. Discord account (register or login at <https://discord.com/>).
+2. Bot account (Discord or Telegram one).
-3. Any Discord server where you have access.
+3. Any Discord server or Telegram channel where you have administrative access.
 4. Nitrado account (register or login at <https://server.nitrado.net/en-GB/>).
-5. Any game server that runs on Nitrado to which you have access.
+5. Any game server that runs on Nitrado to which you have administrative access.

 ### Installation